 Managing life with a health condition isn’t always easy.
 We know that understanding and keeping track of medications, treatments, tests and appointments with healthcare professionals are important, but also that a health condition affects our emotions, how we feel about ourselves, our social life, hobbies and day to day routines at home.
 Feeling confident managing all of that can be a challenge.

 At Evergreen Oak Surgery, we have a coach and link worker as part of our team.
 Clinical healthcare professionals like doctors and nurses can be really important to help us manage the medical aspects of our health, and self-management coaches and link workers can help us manage the emotional and practical impact in our day to day life.

-Our Link Worker, Elaine Luck, is based at Evergreen Oak Surgery on Fridays
+Our coach, Lindsey Rodgers, is based at Evergreen Oak Surgery on Fridays

-She is part of our team here to support you.
-Lots of patients and their carers say how hard it is when healthcare professionals only have ten minutes, but self-management coaches and link-workers may have longer to listen and support you.
-Your GP practice nurse or any member of the reception team can refer you to see the link-worker, so if you are interested in this, please mention it to one of the team at Evergreen Oak Surgery .
+They are part of our team here to support you.
+Lots of patients and their carers say how hard it is when healthcare professionals only have ten minutes, but self-management coaches have up to 45 mins for each session to listen to you and support you.
+Your GP practice nurse or any member of the reception team can refer you to see the coach, so if you are interested in this, please mention it to one of the team at Evergreen Oak Surgery .